ebidel/filer.js/README.md

 ls()
 -----

-`ls()` lists the files in the directory you pass it.
+*List the contents of a directory.*

 The first arg is a path to a directory:

 ```javascript
 filer.ls('.', function(entries) {